The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Finding the best match for your needs will depend on various factors to compare and contrast.
+Using a personal loan for renovations isn’t best for every borrower.
 While your first instinct may be to tap your home equity with a home equity loan or line of credit, in some cases, a personal loan could be a better choice.

 What is a home improvement loan?

-Home improvement loans are personal loans used to fund your next renovation project.
-Even if you don’t see a lender offering specific home improvement loans, many will let you select home improvements as your loan purpose when you apply for a personal loan.
+Home improvement loans are personal loans that can be used to finance related expenses.
+Even if you don’t see a lender offering loans specific home improvement loans, many will let you select home improvements as your loan purpose when you apply for a personal loan.

 Like all personal loans, home improvement loans generally have fixed interest rates and a fixed repayment timeline.
-You’ll receive all the funds upfront and soon after you’re approved, and your monthly payment will be consistent for the duration of your loan.
-They’re also unsecured, making them a slightly safer alternative to home equity loans or home equity lines of credit (HELOCs), which use your home as collateral.
+You’ll receive the funds upfront and soon after you’re approved, and your monthly payment will be consistent for the duration of your loan.
+They’re also unsecured, making them less risky than home equity loans or home equity lines of credit (HELOCs), which use your home as collateral.

 Some lenders offer different terms or rates for personal loans used for home improvement.
-For example, LightStream’s loans feature a starting APR of 3.99 percent (with AutoPay).
-But if you’re planning to use the loan proceeds for a home improvement project, the starting APR increases to 4.99 percent.
-Furthermore, the repayment term also impacts borrowing costs – the longer the term, the higher the APR.
+For example, LightStream’s loans feature a starting APR of 7.99 percent (with AutoPay).
+But if you’re planning to use the loan proceeds for a home improvement project, the starting APR increases to 8.49 percent, depending on your loan term.

 Is using a personal loan for home improvements a good idea?